mmorselli/OpenVR-Haptic-Injector/README.md

 # Audio Library

 The default library is waves.xwb, a Wave Banks.
-You can edit this (using waves.xap) or create more using XACT, the [Cross-platform Audio Creation Tool](https://en.wikipedia.org/wiki/Cross-platform_Audio_Creation_Tool)
-These libraries are loaded in memory and are very fast, for the least possible latency The default library currently contains 6 very short waveforms, indexed from 0 to 5
+You can edit this (using waves.xap) or create more using XACT, the [Cross-platform Audio Creation Tool](https://en.wikipedia.org/wiki/Cross-platform_Audio_Creation_Tool).
+These libraries are loaded in memory and are very fast, for the least possible latency.
+The default library currently contains 6 very short waveforms, indexed from 0 to 5

 ```
 0 - 40Hz